christophery/pushy/README.md

 </nav>
 ```

-### data-menu-btn-class
+### data-menu-btn-selector

-Use the `data-menu-btn-class` attribute to change the menu button CSS class for toggling the menu.
+Use the `data-menu-btn-selector` attribute to change the menu button CSS class for toggling the menu.

 By default Pushy will use `.menu-btn` to toggle the menu.